Look Ahead To Latest FixtureLee Clark will take charge of his first Blackpool match for the visit of Ipswich Town tomorrow, kick-off 3pm.

 Lee Clark: "We need to do all the basics right against them to get a result, but if my players show their true potential we've got a right good chance of getting a result."

 Mick McCarthy: “The players you pick for your first game, that gives them a boost.
 They’ll run around and give that little bit extra.
 It’s maybe made it that little bit tougher for us."

-Matchday tickets remain on sale for game and can be purchased from the ticket office right up until kick-off, with any pre-booked tickets available for collection at the ticket booth, located just outside the ticket office, from 11am.
+Tickets remain on sale to both sets of supporters for the match, with pre-booked tickets available for collection from the ticket booth, located just outside the ticket office, from 9am.